 Solving a specific need for low-carbon hydrogen

-Almost 99% of the 100 million tonnes per year of hydrogen manufactured today is for use as a feedstock for base chemicals and for the oil refining industry; less than 1% is used as fuel.
-It is made almost exclusively from hydrocarbons (grey or brown hydrogen).
+Around 99% of the 100 million tonnes per year of hydrogen manufactured today is for use as a feedstock for base chemicals and for the oil refining industry.
+It is made almost exclusively from hydrocarbons.
+It is called Grey Hydrogen if manufactured from natural gas (two thirds of the volumes) or Brown Hydrogen (one third) if from coal.
+Using hydrogen for fuel, whist currently around 1% of hydrogen use, is an interesting growth area, but we are concentrating on the 99%.

 The Upstream Hydrogen Process